Dan Sserunkuma

-Daniel Sserunkuma aka Muzenyi (born 14 December 1993 in Kampala) is a Ugandan footballer who currently plays as a striker for Vipers SC and the Uganda national team (the "Cranes").
+Daniel Sserunkuma aka Muzeeyi (born 14 December 1993 in Kampala) is an Ugandan footballer who currently plays as a striker for Vipers SC and the Uganda national team, “Uganda Cranes".

 Early life

 Sserunkuma was born and grew up in the Lubaga division of Kampala district.
 He attended St. Mary's School in Kitende which has also produced Ugandan players such as David Obua, Eric Obua, Emmanuel Okwi and Ibrahim Juma.

 He joined Friends of Football Academy in Uganda at the age of 10.
 Sserunkuma said he was inspired by Ugandan legend, the late Majid Musisi, who is regarded as the country's best footballer of all time.

 Club career

 Express

 Sserunkuma started playing professional football at Ugandan team Express F.C. in 2008.

 Victors

 After one year in Express F.C., he moved to rival club Victors FC, where he stayed for the next two years.

 Nairobi City Stars

 In 2011, Sserunkuma moved to Kenya to join Premier League team Nairobi City Stars.